tdlogan/Personal-Challenge-Problems/README.md

 In this repo I will be working through interview style problems and adding the answers here.

+# Getting Started Babel and ES6

-npm install -g babel
+* npm install -g babel

-to transpile in the terminal use:
+* to transpile in the terminal use:

-  babel originalFile.js --out-file compiledFile.js
+  * babel originalFile.js --out-file compiledFile.js